GartoxFR/pld-comp/README.md

 # Options available
--O0 to get rid of all optimizations done by the compiler
+-O0 to get rid of all optimizations done by the compiler -s to get rid of graph generation and IR output on stderr

 More technical details are available in the slides provided in the PDF